Georges Guingouin: Guingouin in exile

 Defended now by two young lawyers, Roland Dumas and Robert Badinter (both known to any student of the Mitterrand years, the former as Foreign Secretary, the latter as the man who abolished the death penalty in 1981), Guingouin was released on bail, but the investigations continued until 1959.
 Only then did the public prosecutor conclude that: "in all conscience, I cannot understand why proceedings were taken against Georges Guingouin".

 On 21 November 2001, at a conference before history professors of the Aube, Guingouin described the events: "arrested on Christmas eve 1953, held in Brive prison, I underwent such abuse that two times I ran the road of those sufferers who see their entire life before them in their last moments before the dazzling light."

 In March 1957, Guingouin joined the Mouvement communiste démocratique et national of Auguste Lecoeur and Pierre Hervé.
 In 1961, he entered into discussions with the party with the aim of being reaccepted.
 He affirmed that he had been offered reacceptance on condition of silence.
 Refusing this offer, he dedicated himself to his job as a teacher, and retired in 1969.

 In 1985, the extreme-right publication Le Crapouillot, published by Minute took up some of the accusations which had been previously leveled at Guingouin, alleging that he had been responsible for some of the summary executions which had taken place in the Limoges region.
 Guingouin brought a complaint, and this time received the support of members of the general council of Haute-Vienne.

+The memorial marking the abduction of Helmut Kämpfe at Moissannes, on the N141, was designed by the artist Jean-Joseph Sanfourche and inaugurated in 1986 by Georges Guingouin.

 In 1998, the Communist Party officially "rehabilitated" Guingouin.
 Guingouin's response was phlegmatic:

 It's a problem the Party has with itself.
 It doesn't concern me any more.
 I've reached the age of serenity.

 Guingouin died in Troyes on the 27 October 2005, and was buried at Saint-Gilles-les-Forêts according to his wishes.